 Serve this coconut cake on a cake plate and it literally and figuratively elevates the cake.

 I found this coconut cake recipe over at Shugary Sweet.
 The recipe below is hers; just follow it.
 And, if the cake’s center is wobbly at 30 minutes, add a few minutes at a time.
-I don’t know if the error sits with me or my oven?
+I don’t know if the error originated from inside or outside the oven door. #wink

 Speaking of ovens look at my oven envy everydayedits.co/oven-envy.